pleuph/StackCalculator/README.md

 If this approach is close to the desired solution in terms of input and output, it could be improved upon in several ways:
 - Initial stack size can be configured to best support the expected number of operations
-- Depending on the required UI, extra methods for input scrubbing/validation could be added
+- Depending on the required UI, add input scrubbing/validation, handling of single-digit button input etc.
 - Depending on requirements and standards for stack calculators and RPN, the workflow could be improved:
   - Allow operations to accept numbers, thereby skipping an Enter (and stack push)
   - Push result of operation back onto the stack to allow further operations, thereby possibly skipping an Enter